khageshpatil/BoltMart/README.md

 ## Project Overview

-The BoltoMart backend application serves as the core of our multi-vendor e-commerce platform, BoltoMart.
+The BoltMart backend application serves as the core of our multi-vendor e-commerce platform, BoltMart.
 This platform is designed to facilitate fast delivery of electronic and hardware products through various vendors, similar to services like Swiggy and Zomato but focused on electronics.

 Built using Java Spring Boot, the application follows a microservice architecture and leverages AWS RDS for MySQL database management to ensure scalability and reliability.